-Not long after publishing V1000 Le Mans Part III, Darren Buckley sent a kink this jaw dropping machine listed on offer at eBay.
+Not long after publishing V1000 Le Mans Part III, Guzzi insider Darren Buckley sent a link this jaw drop Le Mans listed on offer at eBay.
 One of two or three rock solid contacts in the area, Darren gets the current Guzzi classics like few others – a mix of experience and passion.
 Packed with solid photos and information, seller Warren Walmsley had seen my two-part feature on Agostini’s 1000cc Le Mans in the UK’s RealClassic Magazine, and cheerfully replied to my inquiry.
 Sold without any kind of written documentation, Warren’s only clue was the Guzzi’s original destination; Western Australia, where Ted Stolarsky was located then.
 Carefully built using correct-for-the-series Agostini hardware and knowing of Stolarsky’s deep ties in Mandello gives plenty of pause for thought.
 More than just a client or contact, the late Ted Stolarsky was a cherished and now dearly missed friend of Alis Agostini and family.
 Feel free to compare this example against another Stolarsky-prepped Le Mans V1000.

 Stamped April, 1982, this manufacturing date coincides with Agostini V1000 Le Mans production.
 That may or may not matter, as according to Warren sales receipts list a Gilardoni 88mm piston and cylinder kit.
 These components were (and are, from varied suppliers) available, but were part of the performance package already installed by Agostini for the factory requested production to DMB in Germany.
 Unless damage required replacement, we’re forced to assume these were added later, but it was common for enthusiasts to approach Stolarsky for special orders.
 These, knocked out perhaps between Stolarsky’s own super-fast Guzzi racers.
 Whatever the case and history may be, if the goal was building an authentic Agostini Le Mans V1000III replica, it was met.
 Save for some obvious (and easily changed) bits, it faithfully follows the original with blueprint-quality precision.